 What can Barbie teach you about packing your carry-on?

-- Pack all your electronic gear and any other sensitive or expensive gear in your hand luggage.
+Pack your passport and ticket and any other sensitive documents in your carry-on

 What can Barbie teach you about packing your carry-on?